 The Curves Solution

-While also offering a cardiovascular component, the Curves circuit and all the Curves classes*—Boxing, Balance, Dance and Tone, and so forth—are grounded in strength training, hitting all the major muscle groups from head to toe.
+While also offering a cardiovascular component, the Curves circuit and all the Curves classes*—Boxing, Balance, Cardio, and so forth—are grounded in strength training, hitting all the major muscle groups from head to toe.
 Keep your body injury-free and make a commitment to Curves.